-Confused what kind of blusher to opt for?
+Confused what kind of natural, vegan, organic blusher to opt for?
 Here are three of the most common types and how to apply them.

-Solid blushers and bronzers or ones that are “baked” into a hard form are the most common kind of format for this kind of product.
-Made from mineral powders and then compressed into a bamboo, refillable palette, this Zao blushers and bronzers are great for adding a bit of colour to your complexion.
-Free from talc, parabens, and synthetic ingredients, these blushers and bronzers are incredibly gentle on the skin.
-To apply, run your blusher brush across the palette and blow on the brush to remove any excess.
+Solid organic blushers and organic bronzers or ones that are “baked” into a hard form are the most common kind of format for this kind of product.
+Made from mineral powders and then compressed into a bamboo, refillable palette, this Zao organic blushers and organic bronzers are great for adding a bit of colour to your complexion.
+Free from talc, parabens, and synthetic ingredients, these organic blushers and organic bronzers are incredibly gentle on the skin.
+To apply, run your organic blusher brush across the palette and blow on the brush to remove any excess.
 Then apply to the apples of your cheeks and cheekbones, or anywhere else you need a bit of extra colour.